zhanylturtemirova/DigKol/README.md

 - Who/What/When
   ### Voting
   - idea "Let's grow own vegetables" added in pool of ideas
-  - community voting for the idea: priority, possible options, possible prices
+  - community is voting for the idea: priority, possible options, possible prices
     - Member A voted for idea "Greenhouse" (smart-contract event recorded)
     - Member B voted for idea "Greenhouse" (smart-contract event recorded)